-Electric charge (Q) is the physical property of matter that causes it to experience a force when placed in an electromagnetic field. unit (SI system): coloumb $[C] = [A \cdot s]$ ,
+Electric charge (Q) is the physical property of matter that causes it to experience a force when placed in an electromagnetic field.
+Unit (SI system): coulomb [C] = $[A \cdot s]$ ,

-1 coloumb is the charge transported by a constant current of one ampere in one second.
+1 coulomb is the charge transported by a constant current of one ampere in one second.